-Steve Boyajian, a member of the firm’s Business Litigation Group, focuses his practice on bankruptcy, creditors' rights, and litigation involving real estate and business disputes.
+Steven Boyajian, a member of the firm’s Bankruptcy + Reorganizations Group, focuses his practice on bankruptcy, creditors' rights, and litigation involving real estate and business disputes.
 He frequently represents financial institutions, private lenders, purchasers of distressed assets, landlords, title insurers, suppliers, and professional service providers.

-Mr. Boyajian has successfully worked to make his clients financially whole.
-After a borrower fraudulently transferred funds into a real estate holding company, Mr. Boyajian obtained full recovery of the money, with fees and interest, for the lender.
-In another matter, he helped a lender obtain full payment, fees, and interest in under a year, by negotiating the restructuring of a multimillion dollar credit facility.
+Steve has successfully worked to make his clients financially whole.
+After a borrower fraudulently transferred funds into a real estate holding company, he obtained full recovery of the money, with fees and interest, for the lender.
+In another matter, Steve helped a lender obtain full payment, fees, and interest in under a year, by negotiating the restructuring of a multimillion dollar credit facility.

 Bankruptcy and Receivership

 Steve assists lenders, asset purchasers, landlords, trade creditors, insurers, creditors’ committees and trustees in all stages of bankruptcy and receivership proceedings, including relief from stay and cash collateral hearings, preference and fraudulent transfer litigation, asset sales, and confirmation proceedings.
 His experience in bankruptcy and receivership allows him to foresee the legal risks his clients may be exposed to as their borrowers approach insolvency, allowing him to protect clients’ interests and assets.
 He successfully helped a client, a secured creditor, get full recovery of its multimillion dollar claim, including interest and fees, from a debtor in Chapter 11 bankruptcy after a lengthy confirmation process involving competing plans of reorganization.

 Real Estate Litigation